little-world/rust-course/src/01-memory-ownership-patterns.md

 * **Problem**: Rust's borrowing rules require `&mut self` for mutation, but some designs need mutation through shared references (`&self`).
 Examples: caching computed values, counters in shared structures, graph nodes that need to update neighbors, observer patterns.
 * **Solution**: Use interior mutability types—`Cell<T>` for `Copy` types (get/set without borrowing), `RefCell<T>` for non-`Copy` types (runtime-checked borrows).
 These move borrow checking from compile-time to runtime.
 * **Why It Matters**: Some data structures are impossible without interior mutability.
 Doubly-linked lists, graphs with cycles, and the observer pattern all require mutation through shared references.
-Interior mutability is also essential for caching—you want `fn get(&self, key: K)` to cache results internally without requiring `&mut self`.
-* **Use Cases**: Memoization and caching, incrementing counters behind `&self`, graph structures with bidirectional edges, event systems with subscriber lists, implementing trait methods that require `&self` but need internal mutation.

 ### The Problem: Experiencing the Borrow Checker
 Let's start by trying to implement a simple counter.
 We want to pass this counter to multiple functions that can increment it, but we only have a shared reference (`&Counter`).
 This code will not compile, because `increment` requires a mutable reference `&mut self`, but `process_item` only has an immutable one.